gabrieldavison/3body/notes.md

 - Can you use the stack and word chaning to do more interesting things
 - Can you use live word definition to do more interesting things
 - think about how the stack based paradigm could transfer in a better way to graphics programming
+- create an abstraction over message sending so the message output doesnt care if it is sending SSE's or OSC